AarohiSingla/YOLOv7-POSE-on-Custom-Dataset/README.md

 # YOLOv7-Pose-on-Custom-Dataset:

 ## Keypoint detection on custom dataset.
 We have 1 class - Glass and it have 4 keypoints.
-Ithis this tutorial we will train our yolov7 model to detect these 4 custom keypoints
+In this this tutorial we will train our yolov7 model to detect these 4 custom keypoints

 ![image](https://user-images.githubusercontent.com/60029146/235298070-9b18bd05-64f6-4957-8c2b-f8e6faeacd13.png)